National Asian and Pacific Islander HIV/AIDS Awareness Day (NAPIHAD)

 - Community marches and rallies;

-- Electronic communication and web page development about the prevention, testing and treatment of HIV;
+- Social media posts, mobile phone texts, and web page development about the prevention, testing and treatment of HIV;

 - Agency or clinic-based HIV counseling, testing and referrals; and,